HugoBruins/cancatchers/arduino/cansat_code/readme.md

 - Sdfat.h
 - lora_32tll.h

-##for the GPS to work, you need to configure neogps as followed (go to the neogps library file)
+## for the GPS to work, you need to configure neogps as followed (go to the neogps library file)

-in *.../libraries/neogps/src/GPSport.h* comment whatever was commented and uncomment *//#include <NeoHWSerial.h>*
+in ._../libraries/neogps/src/GPSport.h_ comment whatever was commented and uncomment _//#include <NeoHWSerial.h>_